aussio/pgn-viewer/IMPLEMENTATION.md

 ## 6. Cool additional ideas
 - Significance Algorithm
 - [ ] Use the lichess API (https://explorer.lichess.ovh/lichess?variant=standard) to send a FEN and get back the most common next moves.
+- [ ] Gifs of the lines moving (with whatever the print-supported placeholder would be)

 # Out of Scope
 - Multi-game PGN files: Only single-game PGN files are supported.
 The application will not handle or display multiple games from a single PGN file.